Architecture of St Paul’s Cathedral

 Christopher Wren’s dome, from stpauls.co.uk

-Christopher Wren designed the new cathedral, which took nine years to plan alone; construction took three decades.
+Christopher Wren designed the new cathedral, which took nine years to plan.
+Construction took three decades!
 Wren ensured St Paul’s was a working cathedral, with designated space for choirs, a treasury, a Morning Chapel and much more.
-The completed building, in the English Baroque style, provided a symbol of hope and pride for the emerging British Empire and has become an icon of the London skyline.
+The completed building, in the English Baroque style, provided a symbol of hope and pride for the emerging British Empire and is an icon of the London skyline.
 It is the second-largest church building in the UK, after Liverpool Cathedral, and is considered Wren’s masterpiece.

 Today, St Paul’s is still a working cathedral and welcomes worshippers and tourists alike.
 It is used for state weddings and funerals, thanksgiving and memorial services and is frequently seen in films and on television.

 Inside the dome and the nave, from stpauls.co.uk